Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 Type 4 Relationship Destroyers

-- The Push-Pull Dance: Creating distance when someone gets close (nearly universal pattern)
+- The Push-Pull Dance: Creating distance when someone gets close (a common Type 4 move)

 - The Comparison Trap: Idealizing exes while devaluing current partner